Wild camping is continuing to become more and more popular in the UK.

 Wild camping, is literally what it says, camping in the wild.
 It’s being at one with nature, which includes the good (sunshine), the bad (wind) and the ugly (wind and rain).

 When you’re on a wild camping trip you’ll be carrying your kit on your back to find your spot.
 Therefore minimising damage to the environment, because let’s face it, you can only carry so much stuff.
-You’ll either be in a small tent or bivvy bag and tarp combo.

 - My first wild camping tent – 2-person Vango Banshee